-- All the C#, VB.NET, and ASP.NET source files - The supported types of ASP.NET files are: ASPX, ASCX, ASAX, ASHX, ASMX, Master, XAML, BAML, CSHTML, VBHTML, and AXML. - All third-party DLLs
+- All the C#, VB.NET, and ASP.NET source files The supported types of ASP.NET files are: ASPX, ASCX, ASAX, ASHX, ASMX, AXML, BAML, CSHTML, Master, VBHTML, and XAML. - All reference DLLs used by your project.
+This includes those from the .NET framework, NuGet packages, and third-party DLLs.